 automatically appends the

-TO statement required on the slave to start the
+TO statement required on the replica to start the

 If you do not use